Tochukz/Angular/Angular6-Tutorial/README.md

 * Template Driven Forms
 * Reactive Forms (Also called Model Driven Forms)

-We use to classes to create the form control tree
+We use classes to create the form control tree
 * _FormGroup_
 * _FormControl_